The electricity market in Spain and Portugal is a European Market

 Single Intraday Coupling (SIDC)

 In 2018, Single Intraday Coupling (SIDC) went into operation.
-It is based on a continuous market.
-The bids received on behalf of each NEMO are sent to a centralized platform where bids are matched continuously, and the capacity for exchange between bidding zones is simultaneously assigned in the case of cross-border transactions.
+It is based on a continuous market.In the continuous intraday market ,the bids received on behalf of each NEMO are sent to a centralized platform where bids are matched continuously, and the capacity for exchange between bidding zones is simultaneously assigned in the case of cross-border transactions.

 This mechanism currently allows intraday market coupling for 25 countries.